Editorial and publishing policies

 Citations

 Authors must ensure that citations in their research articles appropriately and accurately reference relevant literature to support the claims made.
+The journal follows APA Format for citations.
 Any form of citation manipulation, including but not limited to excessive self-citation, coordinated citation practices among multiple authors, unnecessary citations to articles within the same journal, or any similar misconduct, is strictly prohibited.

 Citation manipulation may lead to rejection of the manuscript and, in severe cases, reporting to the authors’ affiliated institutions.
 Instances of such practices by editors or reviewers should be reported to the publisher.